ardnew/ILI9341-Layout-Manager/README.md

 ---

-An example sketch is provided that demonstrates much of the features mentioned above (and more).
+[An example sketch](examples/ilm-demo/ilm-demo.ino) is provided that demonstrates some of the features mentioned above.
 Please refer to it for general usage.

 The following are screenshots of the example sketch running on an Adafruit Grand Central M4.